omar-re-18/8-puzzle-search-algorithms/README.md

 │ ├── heuristics.py
 │ └── metrics.py
 │
-├── experiments/ # Scripts to run and compare algorithms │ └── run_all.py
+├── experiments/ # Scripts for running comparisons
+│ └── run_all.py
 │
-├── report/ # Project report and charts
+├── report/ # Final report and analysis
 │ └── Report File
 │
 ├── main.py # Project entry point
-├── README.md
+└── README.md
 ```

-## Run the project:
+## ▶️ How to Run the Project

+### Run a single algorithm

-python main.py
+- python main.py

-## To run all algorithms and compare their performance:
+### Run all algorithms and compare their performance

-python experiments/run_all.py
+- python experiments/run_all.py

-## 👥 Team Members & Contributions

-- Member 1: Donya Sameh Fathy Abdelshafy

-- Member 2: Ahmed Ashraf Elsayed Kamal

-- Member 3: Ahmed Awad Hassan Mohamed

-- Member 4: Omar Hany Fathy Ali

-## 📊 Output
+## 📊 Evaluation Metrics

-For each algorithm, the following metrics are collected:
+For each algorithm, the following metrics are collected and analyzed:

-- Time Complexity
+- Execution Time
+- Number of Expanded Nodes
+- Path Cost
+- Solution Depth
 - Space Complexity
-- Solution Optimality
+- Optimality (Yes / No)
-- Path Cost

-These results are used for comparison and analysis in the final report.
+These metrics are used to produce a detailed comparison in the final report.

+## 🧪 Heuristics Used (A\*)

+- Misplaced Tiles Heuristic
+- Manhattan Distance Heuristic

+Both heuristics are admissible, ensuring optimal solutions for A\*.

 ## 📦 Requirements

 - Python 3.x

----
+No external libraries required (standard Python only)

+## 👥 Team Members

+- Donya Sameh Fathy Abdelshafy

+- Ahmed Ashraf Elsayed Kamal

+- Ahmed Awad Hassan Mohamed

+- Omar Hany Fathy Ali

+## 📄 Notes

+- The project is designed for educational and experimental purposes.

+- Results may vary depending on the initial puzzle configuration.

+- Hill Climbing does not guarantee an optimal solution.

+⭐ Acknowledgment

+## This project was developed as part of an Artificial Intelligence course to demonstrate practical implementation of search algorithms and performance evaluation.